-After you've exported your product, customer, and order data from Squarespace into CSV files, you need to import these files into Shopify.
-You need to have Shopify's Import store app installed to complete your data import.
+After you export your product, customer, and order data from Squarespace into CSV files, you need to import these files into Shopify.

 Step 3: Review and update your imported data

-If your data import was successful, then you should see your product, customer, and order data in your Shopify admin.
+If your data import was successful, then your product, customer, and order data is available in your Shopify admin.
 If some of your products or customers didn't import successfully, then you can add them manually.
 Learn how to add a product or add a customer in Shopify.

 The following sections describe some of the behaviors that you might see while importing your Squarespace data into Shopify:

 When your import is finished, the import summary page shows you the details of your import.
 Review the messages in the review section of the import summary for any errors.
 You can edit your imported information manually by clicking View items next to these messages.

 Some products, customers, or orders failed to import